Installer command-line options for Windows

 Trailing argument

-If you install xdr only we won't install anti-malware protection.
-You must have third-party protection installed to protect your devices.
+xdr sensorincludes Sophos XDR features but doesn't install anti-malware protection.
+You must have third-party protection installed to protect your devices. -

-You may want to do this if you want to add protection gradually later to ensure compatibility with third-party applications.
+noneinstalls only our core agents for computers or servers.
+You may want to use this option if you want to add protection gradually later to ensure compatibility with third-party applications.

 Local install source